rackerlabs/support-how-to/content/cloud-sites/managing-cloud-sites-email-dns-records.md

    click **DNS Records**.

 5. Choose between **Use Rackspace Name servers** or **Use Custom Name Servers**.
-   By default "**Use Rackspace Name servers**" will be chosen with entries already implemented for you.
+   By default, **Use Rackspace Name servers** will be chosen with entries already implemented for you.
 If you would like to use your own, choose **Use Custom Name Servers**.
 Make your changes as needed and then select **Save**.

     **Note:** **Use Rackspace Name Servers** must be selected for the Hosting and Mail Records sections to be visible.
-To add additional DNS records click the **Add Additional Record** button.
+To add additional DNS records, click the **Add Additional Record** button.